 Republicans are quietly advancing a theory that could radically change our electoral process.
 After their respective state Supreme Courts adopted new congressional maps, Republicans in North Carolina and Pennsylvania filed emergency applications in the U.S. Supreme Court asking it to block the maps from being used this year.
-They argued that only the Republican-controlled legislatures in both states — not the state Supreme Courts — could enact a congressional map, invoking a fringe constitutional theory known as the independent state legislature doctrine as justification.
-The doctrine argues that state legislatures have special authority to set federal election rules, free from interference from other parts of the state government.
+They argued that only the Republican-controlled legislatures in both states — not the state Supreme Courts — could enact a congressional map, invoking a fringe constitutional theory known as the independent state legislature theory as justification.
+The theory argues that state legislatures have special authority to set federal election rules, free from interference from other parts of the state government.
 Despite running contrary to precedent and history, the Supreme Court appears dangerously close to adopting it — with potentially disastrous ramifications for democracy.

-What is the independent state legislature doctrine?
+What is the independent state legislature theory?

-The independent state legislature (ISL) doctrine is a right-wing constitutional theory about who has the power to set rules for federal elections.
+The independent state legislature (ISL) theory is a right-wing constitutional theory about who has the power to set rules for federal elections.
 It’s based on an alternative interpretation of two clauses in the U.S. Constitution:

 - Article I’s Election Clause states that the “Times, Places and Manner of holding Elections for Senators and Representatives shall be prescribed in each State by the Legislature thereof” unless Congress issues its own rules.

 - Similarly, Article II directs “Each State [to] appoint, in such Manner as the Legislature thereof may direct, a Number of Electors” to select the president.